 – Les Huches – lots of wide slopes with the our favourite restaurant on piste in the area – Les Vielles Luges.
 Cash only.

 – Les Grands Montets – the highest and probably the best slopes piste and off piste, starting from Argentiere.
 On Sunday, live dj and saxophone at Desperado mountain lounge, lots of sunchairs and good crowd enjoying the music & the snow.

 Other Chamonix baby/ toddler friendly activities that we tested and loved:

 – Parc luges/ sledge park play area.
 Some slides and seesaws plus other toddlers.
 The actual luge/ sledges going up not recommended before 3 years old.

 – Carnival and other street shows.
 Do consult the events calendar when you arrive.
 Of course Dr Jivago and its beautiful horse are impossible to be missed and always a pleasure to observe their daily changing outfits.

-– La Caleche, a proper institution when it comes to fondues, raclettes, tartiflettes.
+– La Caleche, a fondues, raclettes, tartiflettes institution.
 Great place to explore with a baby off peak times with many treasures and wonders in funny shapes and forms i.e. ancient devices such as typing machines, stuffed animals, various vases and containers.
 Don’t hesitate to also venture outside savoyard cheeses, this time round we enjoyed quite a lot the beef bourgnion and stuffed truffle ravioli.